MicrosoftDocs/VBA-Docs/api/Excel.ListColumn.XPath.md

 - The range does not contain discontinuous areas.

 > [!NOTE]
 > The header and totals row of a table are considered to contain XPath information.
-Any ranges that don't meet these conditions return a runtime error.
+Any ranges that don't meet these conditions return a run-time error.

 If the range selection is valid, but none of the cells are mapped, Excel returns an **XPath** object so that you can access the **SetValue** method to create a mapping.